GMOD/Apollo3/packages/website/docs/getting-started/deployment/02-docker-compose.md

 # Deploying with Docker Compose

 One way to deploy Apollo is to use Docker Compose to organize all the needed pieces.
-This is what we use to deploy our demo Apollo site.
+This is what the Apollo developers use to deploy our demo Apollo site.

 ## Prerequisites